-Natalya Watson is a Beer Sommelier and Certified Cicerone® passionate about sharing her knowledge of beer with others.
+Natalya Watson is a Beer Sommelier and Advanced Cicerone® passionate about sharing her knowledge of beer with others by hosting brilliant beer tastings for all kinds of audiences.

 She regularly teaches at the Beer & Cider Academy and judges at international beer competitions.
 She also produces and hosts the podcast Beer with Nat.